EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

 In addition, there are specialised software programs that can be used to access and display data.
 MeteoGate Data Explorer is an example of such a solution.

-> add examples. code libraries mentioned?
+> [to be updated]  add examples. code libraries mentioned?

 #### How to Use Data

 Use data according to terms and conditions and license referred to in the discovery metadata.

-> reference to terms of use. what else? how to use in code etc.)
+> [to be updated] reference to terms of use. what else? how to use in code etc.)

 #### How to Access Data Supply Components Requiring Authentication